maxencebonamy/Minecraft-Survival/README.md

 <br>

 If you manage to beat the dragon, you've won the game, and will be awarded trophies and emeralds.
-With these emeralds, you'll be able to open chests, and who knows, maybe unlock a new map.
+With these emeralds, you'll be able to open chests, and who knows, maybe unlock a new card.
 Otherwise, you'll simply upgrade the cards you already own, up to level 10.

 Try out the game by following the instructions below!